 From the name, you can make out that file servers are used to perform tasks related to file storage and distribution.
 Multiple clients working in the same company often use a single server to store all their files and retrieve them from the server only.
 For example, suppose you have a team for editing and marketing your YouTube channel.
 In that case, you want your videos to be located in one location so every editor can easily access the file from the server and edit the video in their local system.
 You can watch its live implementation from a YouTube video (click here).

 2. Print Servers

 You can find a print server in action in a government office where all the computers are working on the same network, and there is only one printer dedicated to the department.
-In 2021, some of the modern-day printers come with an inbuilt server.
-As a result, these types of modern printers don't require you to provide a computer that could serve as a server for the machine.
+In 2021, some of the modern-day printers came with an inbuilt server.
+As a result, these modern printers don't require you to provide a computer that could serve as a server for the machine.

 3. Application Servers